HappyAny/secure-command-executor-mcp-server/README.md

-# Secure Command Executor
+# Secure Command Executor MCP Server

-A robust command execution service with daily log rotation, designed to securely manage and execute system commands with safety checks and logging.
+A robust command execution MCP service with daily log rotation, designed to securely manage and execute system commands with safety checks and logging.
 And this README.md is written by DeepSeek V3.

 ## Features